RentReliefRI Program Hits $100 Million Mark in Rental and Utility Assistance to Rhode Island Renters

 "As we begin a new year and look toward the future, it is important to mark this occasion and thank the teams of individuals and organizations who have been so instrumental in its success," said Senate President Dominick Ruggerio.
 "But more importantly, we celebrate the thousands of hard-working Rhode Islanders who have been helped by this program.
 These Rhode Island households can now look toward a brighter future for 2022 and beyond."

 Of the $100 million in approved assistance, $75 million has been approved to cover rent, $22 million for utility arrearages, and almost $3 million for security deposits and other housing-related costs.
 The average assistance approved per household is $6,720.
 Recent changes to the program application requirements and review process have helped to streamline the approval process and get more funds out the door.
-Weekly funding approvals averaged $500,000 in June 2021, increasing to $2 million per week by August and are now averaging $1 million a day in approvals.
+Weekly funding approvals averaged $500,000 in June 2021, increasing to $2 million per week by August.

 "RIHousing is grateful for the support and leadership we've received to meet this important milestone and ensuring these federal dollars are used to maintain housing stability for Rhode Island renters, while also helping rental property owners to meet their financial obligations," said Carol Ventura, Executive Director of RIHousing, the agency charged with administering the program.
 "We are committed to helping even more hard-hit renter households overcome the financial impacts of the pandemic and stay in their homes."